 “Oh my God, that’s amazing.”
 Karina said excitedly.
 “My friend finally has a boyfriend.”

-“About time.”
-Jacob said.
+“Well, it's about time.”
+Jacob commented.
 "That guy has been on your case since our first year.”

 “What made you agree?”
 Karina asked.

-“He’s nice, always has been.
-And I figured, why not?”
+“He’s nice.
+He has always been nice.
+So I figured, why not?”

 “Congratulations.”
 Her friends chorused, smiling at her and she couldn’t stop the blush that stained her cheeks.